-Blue Lagoon was formed in 1976 during operation at the nearby geothermal power plant Svartsengi, which provides now about 90% of the electricity in Reykjanes peninsula.
-One day, Valur Margeirsson, a man with the severe care of psoriasis (a skin inflammation disease) working at the power plant, noticed some change on his skin while handling the water and steam.
+Blue Lagoon was formed in 1976 during operation at the nearby geothermal power plant Svartsengi, which now provides about 90% of the electricity in the Reykjanes peninsula.
+One day, Valur Margeirsson, a man with a severe case of psoriasis (a skin inflammation disease) working at the power plant, noticed some change on his skin while handling the water and steam.
 He wanted to bathe in the water and was the first one to do so.
-After some days he saw a real difference on his skin and dermatologists started to address the issue.
+After some days he saw a real difference in his skin and dermatologists started to address the issue.
 Special clinics for this disease were created and still today doctors give prescriptions for their patients to go to the Blue Lagoon.

 Later on, the owners of Blue Lagoon decided to create a line of skincare so that everyone from the entire world can purchase what is known as the best treatment for psoriasis in Iceland.

 It’s a strange way to part, but we’re going to conclude this post by talking about male genitals.
 The Icelandic Phallological Museum in Reykjavík is the world’s only museum dedicated to phalluses.
 There, you can observe a huge collection of phallic specimens belonging to all the various types of mammals found in Iceland.
 In total, the museum has 282 specimens from 93 different species of animals, as well as one human phallus.
 No, this is not a joke.
 If you feel generous, you can sign a paper to donate your sexual organ when you die.
 An American man is even currently fighting to be the first donor alive.
 Isn’t that tempting?
 Iceland is far from boring.